Manaslu Circuit Trek - 12 Days

 • Porters: One porter for every two trekkers.
 Each trekker's personal luggage weight limit is 9 kg.

-• All Porter fees, food, insurance, salaries, accommodation, transport and all equipment will be covered.
+• All porter fees, food, insurance, salaries, accommodation, transport and all equipment will be covered.

 Trek Permits and Expenses